trustrachel/pycon-2014-talk/abstract.md

 OBJECTIVES
 ----------

 Users of Flask will learn how to extend it and make shareable, reuseable libraries.
 People not familiar with Flask will get an idea of its architecture and capabilities.

 DETAILED ABSTRACT
 -----------------

-Built entirely on Python 3, the SpacePug project is one of the first major projects to run on Python 3, and it’s the first to launch pugs into orbit.
+Flask is an

 Why Python 3?